Alabama car insurance rates, coverage and cheap coverage

 Some states require drivers to carry uninsured/underinsured (UM/UIM) motorist coverage, which protects a driver if they’re involved in an accident with another driver that isn’t adequately covered by an car insurance policy.
-Alabama doesn’t require this coverage.
+However, Alabama doesn’t require UM/UIM coverage.

-Many drivers purchase additional coverage beyond the state minimums to protect themselves and their vehicles.
-Insurance companies in the state of Alabama also offer:
+Since liability insurance doesn’t cover potential damages to your car or personal injuries, many drivers purchase additional coverage beyond the state minimums to protect themselves and their vehicles.
+Many insurance companies in the state of Alabama also offer:

 Uninsured drivers in Alabama

 Alabama requires all drivers to carry a minimum level of auto insurance, but there are always the occasional drivers who refuse or can’t afford to pay for coverage.
 No clear data is available about the number of uninsured drivers in Alabama, but estimates put it around the national average of 12%.